 Combating human trafficking

-The government takes a comprehensive approach to combating human trafficking, enlisting all parties that can help.
+The government takes a comprehensive approach to combating human trafficking and enlists all parties that can help.
 It also offers victims support.

 A broad approach

 Victims of human trafficking face coercion, violence and deception.
-Often they are afraid or even incapable of going to the police.
-So a key part of the government’s approach is working with partners to identify possible victims.
+Often they are afraid or unable to go the police.

 Task Force on Human Trafficking